Gamma-based clustering via ordered means with application to gene-expression analysis: Mixture of structured components

 where the integral is over the set $E$ of decreasing $\psi_k$'s, and where $J_k$ represents any cluster-specific quantity which does not depend on $\psi_k$.
 Choosing

 provides just the right normalization, because then the integrand becomes the joint density of independent gamma-distributed variables, with the $k$th variable having shape $a_k = \alpha_0 + \alpha n_k$ and rate $\lambda_k = \alpha_0 \nu_0 + \alpha s_{g,k}$.
-The integral itself, denoted $P_{\rm ord}(\eta)$, is the probability that independent gamma-distributed variables assume a certain order.
-The preceeding factor can be arranged as products of the product statistics $t_{g,k}$ multiplied by factors involving the sum statistics $s_{g,k}$.
-After a bit of simplification the following result is established.
+The integral itself, denoted $P_{\mathrm{ord}}(\eta)$, is the probability that independent gamma-distributed variables assume a certain order.
+The preceding factor can be arranged as products of the product statistics $t_{g,k}$ multiplied by factors involving the sum statistics $s_{g,k}$.
+After a bit of simplification, the following result is established. \begin{theorem} In the model defined above, the component density $p(x_g|\eta)$ equals